Skip to main content

 What if I need help paying Medicare costs?

-You may be eligible for financial assistance to cover your health care expenses—many people who qualify never sign up.
-So don’t hesitate to apply.
+You may be eligible for financial assistance to cover your health care expenses.
+There are several programs that help pay Medicare costs.
+Many people who could qualify never sign up, so be sure to apply if you think you might qualify.
+Don't hesitate to apply.
 Income and resource limits vary by program.

 Medicaid:

-Provides health care coverage for people and families with limited incomes.
-It may also include some services not covered by Medicare, like prescription drugs, eye care or long-term care.
+Provides health care coverage for individuals and families with limited incomes.
+It may also include some services not covered by Medicare, like prescription drugs, eye care or long-term care—at no or low cost.
+If you have both Medicaid and Medicare, you may be eligible for a Dual Special Needs Plan (D-SNP).

 Medicare Savings Programs:

 Help pay Original Medicare (Parts A and B) premiums, deductibles, and coinsurance.
-You automatically qualify for the Extra Help program if you qualify for a Medicare Savings Program.
+You automatically qualify for the Extra Help program (see above) if you qualify for a Medicare Savings Program.

 Programs of All-Inclusive Care for the Elderly (PACE):